AliJH/household-expenses/README.md

 We now need to load in the following tables from the Excel spreadsheet:

+- Account
 - Actuals
 - Budget
-- Account
 - DateRange

-The following instructions can be followed to load each table in with specific instructions per table noted below:
+The following instructions can be followed to load the Account table, they are also the initial steps for the Actuals and Budget tables (specific instructions for Actuals and Budget further below):

 1. select *New Source > Blank Query*
 2. open the *Advanced Editor*